Ōshima-tsumugi: Production

 The hand weaving process is laborious, and depending on the amount of kasuri threads, can take from 3 months to 1 year to weave a single bolt(approx. 12 meters).
-Weavers usually weave at home, and only weaver a few centimeters a day.
+Weavers usually weave at home, and only weave a few centimeters a day.

 There are two main types of kasuri weave, the more traditional hitomoto, where to warp and two weft threads meet to make a small dot, in a similar shape to a windmill.
 The other being katasu, where one warp thread is intersected by two wefts. katasu requires one less kasuri weft thread, making it slightly quicker to weave, though the patterns are considered to be more defined in hitomoto.Sometimes a simple one warp one weft juji kasuri can also be found.

 Associations and cooperatives

 In Amami Oshima, there is an association called the Honba Amami-Oshima Tsumugi Textile Cooperative Association.
 Kimono produced in Oshima according to certain rules will receive a certification mark, defining it as "Honba Amami-Oshima Tsumugi".
 Bolts of fabric sold with this certification mark are of high value.
 The mark can be found at the foot of the roll of fabric.

 In addition to Amami Oshima Island, the fabric is produced in Kagoshima City, Miyakonojo City, and various other areas.